AdobeDocs/experience-manager-cloud-service.sv-SE/help/assets/search-assets.md

 När resultatet är många resurser visar [!DNL Experience Manager] de första 100 i kortvyn och 200 i listvyn.
 När användare rullar läses fler resurser in.
 Detta för att förbättra prestandan.
 Titta på en videodemonstration av [antalet resurser som visas](https://www.youtube.com/watch?v=LcrGPDLDf4o).

 Ibland kan du se oväntade resurser i sökresultaten.
-Mer information finns i [oväntade resultat](#unexpectedresults).
+Mer information finns i [oväntade resultat](#unexpected-results).

-AEM kan söka i många filformat och sökfiltren kan anpassas efter företagets behov.
-Kontakta dina administratörer för att få veta vilka sökalternativ som är tillgängliga för din DAM-databas och vilka begränsningar din inloggning kan ha.
+[!DNL Experience Manager] kan söka i många filformat och sökfiltren kan anpassas efter dina behov.
+Kontakta administratören för att få veta vilka sökalternativ som är tillgängliga för DAM-databasen och vilka begränsningar ditt konto har.

 <!--
-### Results with and without Enhanced Smart Tags {#withsmarttags}
+### Results with and without enhanced Smart Tags {#withsmarttags}

-By default, AEM search combines the search terms with an AND clause.
+By default, [!DNL Experience Manager] search combines the search terms with an AND clause.
 For example, consider searching for keywords woman running.
 Only the assets with both woman and running keywords in the metadata appear in the search results by default.
 The same behavior is retained when special characters (periods, underscores, or dashes) are used with the keywords.
 The following search queries return the same results:

 * `woman running`
 * `woman.running`
 * `woman-running`

 However, the query `woman -running` returns assets without `running` in their metadata.
-Using smart tags adds an extra `OR` clause to find any of the search terms as the applied smart tags.
+Using Smart Tags adds an extra `OR` clause to find any of the search terms as the applied smart tags.
 An asset tagged with either `woman` or `running` using Smart Tags also appear in such a search query.
 So the search results are a combination of,

 * Assets with `woman` and `running` keywords in the metadata (default behavior).